MarkPremier/sit725-2022-t2-prac4/README.md

 # sit725-2022-t2-prac2
-Tasks from Prax 2 of SIT725
+Tasks from Prac 2 of SIT725
+A simple calcualtor using Express and GET functions